Ja'afaru Dan Isiyaku: Life

 Ja'afaru was born into the house of emir of Zazzau Abdullahi and his wife Malama Aishatu.
-His father was the grandson of Sarkin Zazzau Hammada and great-grandson of Sarki Yamusa (1821-1834) Ja'afaru's early education consisted of teachings and recitation of the Quran at an Islamic learning center in the neighborhood.
+His father was the grandson of Sarkin Zazzau Hammada and great-grandson of Sarki Yamusa (1821–1834) Ja'afaru's early education consisted of teachings and recitation of the Quran at an Islamic learning center in the neighborhood.
 He spent his first seven years in the district of Sabon Gari in his father house, thereafter, he journeyed to Zaria for additional Quranic studies.
-When he was around the age of 24 and had married, he was selected by his father to attend a school in Kano founded by a Swedish educationist, Hanns Vischer, the school was popularly called makarantar Dan Hausa in local parlance.
+When he was around the age of 24 and had married, he was selected by his father to attend a school in Kano founded by a Swiss educationist, Hanns Vischer, the school was popularly called makarantar Dan Hausa in local parlance.
 He was among a few students from royal lineage who attended the school as Western education was treated with suspicion by many Northern emirs as a vehicle to preach Christianity at that time.

 After a year attendance at the school, he returned to Zaria and continued with Islamic jurisprudence, learning the Maliki law.
 He also worked as a property rater with responsibility to assess the value of properties owned by households for taxation purposes.
 Ja'afaru was soon asked by the colonial resident to handle communications between the office of the resident and the Emir of Zazzau.
 In discharging the duties of his job Ja'afaru developed a relationship with the sitting emir, Aliyu Dan Sidi who sometimes delegated some responsibilities to Ja'afaru in matters affecting native authority administration.
 After about four years in the provincial office, he was promoted to the position of chief scribe to the resident.
 When the district head of Zangon Katab removed from office for embezzling funds from the cattle tax, Ja'afaru was selected as his replacement in 1918.
 Ja'afaru served as the district head for 19 years.
 In late 1936, Sarkin Ibrahim Dan Kwasau fell ill and died.
 The British resident appointed Ja'afaru as Sarkin Zazzau in March 1937 after consultation with the traditional kingmakers: Galadiman, Dokaje and Limamin.